 **Get the complete list of ingredients and full instructions for making vegetable lo mein on the printable recipe card at the end of this post**

-- Vegetables – you will need approximately 1.5 cups of vegetables per person.
+- Vegetables – you will need 1 to 1.5 cups of vegetables per person.
 You can use any combination of vegetables that you like.
-For this recipe, I have used cabbage, carrots, onions, celery, mushrooms and beansprouts.
-If you prefer you can substitute any of these with whatever you have in your fridge – broccoli, pak choi, red and yellow peppers, sugar snap peas, green beans.
+For this recipe, I have used cabbage, carrots, onions, red peppers, pak choi, mushrooms, green beans and beansprouts.
+If you prefer you can substitute any of these with whatever you have in your fridge, for example, broccoli, sugar snap peas, mini sweetcorn or celery.

 - Noodles – you can use any Chinese noodles (either wet or dry).
 If you can’t find these in your local supermarket you can substitute these with spaghetti (I won’t tell anyone if you don’t).
 You could also use instant Ramen noodles.